zaufi/zaufi.github.com/pluggable-output-processor.md

   some things I'd like to colorize (or fix formatting) is impossible or **damn hard to express via regexes** ... particularly because line-by-line processing implemented in that tools have no _state_...
   Yep, I understand that, it will be hard to code, and even harder to use such a tool for end users (i.e. ppl w/o programming skills) -- it is why authors took the easy way: allow to user to write regexes in configs.

 Features
 ========

-* easy (to Python programmers ;-) to extend
+* pluggable architecture -- easy (to Python programmers ;-) to extend
 * 256 and 16M color terminal support ;-) Configuration files in addition to standard named colors may contain color definitions as `rgb(r,g,b)` or `gray(n)`
 * colorizers for `make`, `cmake`, `gcc`, `mount` and `diff` out of the box (more plugins to come ;-)